If you love my Pumpkin Spice Iced Chai Latte, you will love this Pumpkin Spice Bread. Plus they are a match made in heaven!

 Notes & Tips

-The reason I like and grease the baking pan is so that I can lift the loaf out of it to cool.
+The reason I like to grease AND line the baking pan with parchment is so that I can lift the loaf out of it to cool.
 I like to take it out and remove the paper after only letting it cook for 5-10 minutes in the pan.
 This allows the outside of the loaf to form a crust and set, and keep it from getting soggy.

 Be sure to test the bread for doneness.
 Underbaked and it will have a soggy spot in the middle.
 It takes just about every second of an hour to cook, but every oven can be a little different, so check it at 50 minutes to be sure.